1. English

 Inca Trail Frequently Asked Questions

+The Inca Trail is located near Cusco Peru.
 The classic Inca Trail starts at Kilometer 82, taking you through various different landscapes and micro climates.
 From high mountain passes to the lush Andean Cloud Forest its an amazing adventure, finally ending with the opportunity to explore Machu Picchu.

 When booking your Inca Trail it’s very important to choose the right operator for you.
-It’s best to choose a local tour operator with a valid Inca Trail license and support the local community.
+It’s best to choose a local tour operator with a valid Inca Trail license who support the local community.
 If you are not sure who to choose take a look at our best rated tour operators.

 Since 2002 a guide and permit are both required to hike the Inca Trail.
 Additionally, the amount of people allowed on the trail has been limited by the Peruvian government.
 This decision was made to preserve the Inca Trail for generations to come.

-Obtaining permits from the Inca trail can only be done through a licensed operator.
+Obtaining permits for the Inca trail can only be done through a licensed operator.
 Please be aware, you cannot get a permit through the Peruvian government or by any other means.
 Once you provide your personal information and a copy of your passport, your tour operator will buy the permits for you.

 It depends on a few factors but, mostly it comes down to which tour operator you choose.
 There are many different packages and guides.
 Some guides are bilingual and have extensive knowledge of the hike, its landscapes, and the cultural heritage of the region.
 Porters are provided and will carry a maximum of 7kg for you.
 Chefs will cook luxury meals on your behalf, and high quality camping equipment will be provided.